TabbycatDebate/tabbycat/CONTRIBUTING.rst

 9. Ensure the tag is correct (``vX.Y.Z``) and published to GitHub
 10. Back-merge ``master`` to the ``kitten`` branch
 11. Back-merge ``develop`` to the in-progress feature branches
-12. Push ``master`` to the release pipeline repository
-13. Issue a formal release with change notes on GitHub
+12. Issue a formal release with change notes on GitHub
-14. Post change notes on the Facebook page/group
+13. Post change notes on the Facebook page/group